mikeshultz/ledger-eth-lib/DEVELOPMENT.md

 ## Docs

-A goo dway to work on docs is to use `sphinx-autobuild` that will build the docs and start a local Web server that will auto-reload on save.
+A good way to work on docs is to use `sphinx-autobuild` that will build the docs and start a local Web server that will auto-reload on save.

     sphinx-autobuild --watch ledgereth/ docs/ build/docs/